GlenKPeterson/Cymling/README.md

 ```

 ### Functions vs. Record literals
-**Lisp** puts the the function name to the right of the parenthesis, which causes plain lists to require quoting:
+**Lisp** puts the function name to the right of the parenthesis, which causes plain lists to require quoting:
 ```
-(func arg1 arg2)    // call/apply funct with arguments arg1 and arg2.
+(func arg1 arg2)    ;; call/apply func with arguments arg1 and arg2.
-'(“Marge” 37 16.24) // a literal list of 3 items.
+'(“Marge” 37 16.24) ;; a literal list of 3 items.
 ```

 **Cymling** puts the function to the left and literal Records (not lists) will NOT require quoting:
 ```
 func(arg1 arg2)    // function application
-(“Marge” 37 16.24) // record/tuple of 3 items with types String, Int and Float
+(name=“Marge” age=37 height=16.24) // anonymous record of 3 items with members name:String, age:Int and height:Float
-Person(“Marge” 37 16.24) // Person class instantiated 3 items with types String, Int and Float
+Person(“Marge” 37 16.24) // Person record instantiated with 3 items of the appropriate types.
 ```

 ## Operators
 Infix operators allow very Natural-Language friendly syntax, but can quickly lead to confusion with precedence and overriding.
-So there will be very few infix operators in this language, mostly for the type system.
+There will be very few infix operators in this language, mostly for the type system.

 Operators (in precedence order):
  - `.` for function application
  - `=` associates keys with values in records/maps.

 Type operators (in precedence order):
- - `<T>` Specifies a generic type, like Java, Scala, and Kotlin
+ - `<T>` Specifies a generic type, like Kotlin/Scala/Java
- - `:` Introduces a type, like Scala and Kotlin.
+ - `:` Introduces a type, like Kotlin/Scala.
  - `|` ("or") for union types, `&` ("and") for intersection types

 ### Dot Operator